|

 Research within the Exploration Geophysics Program generally reflects

 the interests of staff members.
-Topics are often of industrial relevance.
+Topics are often of industrial relevance,

 |